Teca1997/ragemp-ts-gamemode/README.md

 # RAGE:MP TypeScript Gamemode

 A modular, full-stack gamemode framework for [RAGE:MP](https://rage.mp/) built with **TypeScript** and modern tooling.
-This project is designed for serious roleplay or freeroam servers, providing clean separation of server, client, and UI logic, strong typing, and scalable architecture.
+This project is designed for serious roleplay or freeroam servers, providing clean separation of server, client, and UI logic, and aiming for extensibility.

 ---